Fort Townsend Nearshore Restoration

 Come experience it for yourself the next time you are at Fort Townsend State Park.
 From here, almost four miles of quiet, beautiful, bluff-backed beach await you.

 The Northwest Straits Foundation managed the project, partnering with WA State Parks and the Jefferson MRC.
 This restoration project was funded by the Puget Sound Marine & Nearshore Grant program, which is a partnership program of the WA Departments of Fish and Wildlife and Natural Resources and the WA Estuary Salmon Restoration Program (ESRP), using funds from U.S. Environmental Protection Agency to protect and restore habitat and ecosystem functions.
-The Jefferson MRC continues to work with the Point No Point Treaty Council on post-construction forage fish spawner surveys, and with WSU Beach Naturalists on visitor surveys to evaluate project effectiveness.
+The Jefferson MRC continues to work with the Point No Point Treaty Council on post-construction forage fish spawner surveys, and with volunteers on visitor surveys to evaluate project effectiveness.